Dr Mustapha Sheikh

 - Location: 4.03 Michael Sadler Building

 After completing a first degree in Project Management at UCL in 2000, I decided in the summer of that year to set aside a year to learn the lingua franca of my faith, Arabic.
 Damascus, the ancient spiritual hub of the Muslim world, was to be my destination of choice.
 On a full scholarship, I spent a year at the Abu Nour Institute in Rukneddin, Damascus, where I learnt classical Arabic (fusha) together with several entry level subjects of the classical Islamic Studies curriculum.
-This new world of learning captivated me and led me to want to pursue classical/traditional Islamic studies through to the end.
+This new world of learning captivated me and led me to want to pursue classical/traditional Islamic studies.
 Thus what began as a year went on to become four, while I moved from Abu Nour to the well-known Hanafi madrasa, Ma’had al-Fath al-Islami.
 London became a distant memory as I took up the study of Arabic grammar, Islamic jurisprudence, legal theory, Qur'anic exegesis, hadith science, kalam and tasawwuf.
 My studies continued until 2004, when, due to the volatile political situation in Damascus, I was forced to return to the UK.
 Luck had it that I was able to complete my programme of study at the European Institute of Human Sciences in Llanybydder, Wales.
 I eventually graduated in 2006 with a Higher License (Ijazah 'Aliyah) in Islamic Law and Theology.